sylikc/jpegview/README.md

 ### WinGet

-If you're on Windows 11, or Windows 10 1709 or later, you can also download it directly from the official [Microsoft WinGet tool](https://docs.microsoft.com/en-us/windows/package-manager/winget/) repository.
+If you're on Windows 11, or Windows 10 (build 1709 or later), you can also download it directly from the official [Microsoft WinGet tool](https://docs.microsoft.com/en-us/windows/package-manager/winget/) repository.
 This downloads the latest MSI installer directly from GitHub for installation.

 Example Usage: